ice-workshop/ice-workshop.github.io/README.md

 - ICE welcomes full papers to be included in the proceedings
 - ICE also welcomes oral communications of already published or preliminary work
 - Publication in [EPTCS](https://cgi.cse.unsw.edu.au/~eptcs/)
-- Special issue in the [Journal of Logical and Algebraic Methods in Programming](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming) (Elsevier) _(to be confirmed)_
+- Special issue in the [Journal of Logical and Algebraic Methods in Programming](https://www.sciencedirect.com/journal/journal-of-logical-and-algebraic-methods-in-programming) (Elsevier)
 - Contact: `ice (at) framalistes.org`

 ## Scope